n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 >
 > -- **Angel Candysalt**

-## The Goose of Christmas Island
+### The Goose of Christmas Island

-This part of Frosty's Beach was ammusing.
+This part of Frosty's Beach where there is just a random cobra chicken provided the comedic relief I needed.

 > HONK!
 HONK!
 >
 > -- **Goose of Christmas Island**

-## Elf Minder 9000
+### Elf Minder 9000

+This game took me a while to complete.

 > Center your mind, and become one with the island!
 >